toladata/Knowledgebase/en/11-track/import-datasets.md

 After selecting `Import from CSV`, fill out the fields and follow onscreen instructions.
 As a result you should get a data table in Track.

 > **Quick Tip:**
-> To better enable the data in your dataset to be analyzed and visualized, it is necessary to make some changes to the dataset layout.
+> To better enable the data in your dataset to be analyzed and visualized, it is necessary to make sure your dataset layout is correct.
 Otherwise you might not be able to import your data to Track.
 >1. **Only one row of column headers for the dataset, with no multi-level or merged cells.** In places where you have been using a two-level column header, you will need to combine the info in the top level and bottom level for each column.
 >2.
 There should be **no blank rows above your data - data should start in cell A1** of the spreadsheet.
 This is to facilitate the importation of your data into analysis and dashboarding software.
 >3. **No merged cells** anywhere ** in your dataset.**